 Motorhome WiFi routers work the same way as dongles and require a little more hands-on installation and an initial financial outlay, but they soon pay for themselves.
 Routers offer by far the most reliable and strong connection — so once you’re set up, you can travel anywhere and stay connected.

 Which is the best mobile WiFi for your motorhome?

 Installing a WiFi router in your campervan is the best way to get a strong internet connection that allows you to stream and work without disruption.

 Purpose-built campervan and motorhome WiFi routers offer a flexible connection that links to surrounding networks using a built-in antenna.
 This can be 3G, 4G, 5G, or a local WiFi hotspot.
 It then amplifies the signal using an externally-mounted powerful antenna so you can add multiple devices to your network.

 Routers are faster, more reliable, and ultimately more cost-effective than other motorhome WiFi setups.
+Use our WiFi selector to choose the ideal system for your motorhome.
 You can install your motorhome router yourself, or find a WiFi installer to make the job easier.

 How much does it cost to get WiFi in a campervan?

 With phone tethering, the more data you use, the more you’ll pay — so there’s no upper limit to how much you could pay for continuous WiFi access.
 If you’ve set a data usage limit with your SIM provider, you may quickly find yourself out of data.

 Dongles are typically cheaper, with individual devices starting at around £10 per month.
 This can be cost-effective if you spend a lot of time in your caravan or motorhome (and don’t mind the odd technical hitch when trying to stream your favourite film or Zoom with your boss).
 However, if you only head out in your campervan a few times a year, you’ll ultimately pay for a lot of data you don’t end up using.